Irish Soda Bread

 - Nuts and/or seeds, such as pistachios, walnuts, caraway seeds, or sunflower seeds

-While this bread can certainly be made a few days ahead, you probably won’t need to do that since it’s so quick to make.
+While this bread can certainly be made a few days ahead, you probably won’t need to, since it’s so quick to make.

 But if you’re really pinched for time, it will keep for about 4 to 5 days at room temperature.
 Just be sure to wrap it tightly so it doesn’t become stale or dried out.

-Irish soda bread can be re-warmed in a low oven (170 degrees F).
+Irish soda bread can be re-warmed in a low oven (170°F).
 Wrap it in foil first, and heat it gently until it’s warmed through.

 Wrap this loaf up tightly in plastic wrap, then slip it into a freezer bag.
 It will last in the freezer for several months.
-Just thaw it at room temperature, and re-warm it as noted above.
+Just thaw it at room temperature and reheat as noted above.

 Irish Soda Bread